Richard O'Connor: Retirement and final years

 O'Connor retired in 1948 at the age of fifty-eight.
 However, he maintained his links with the army and took on other responsibilities.
 He was Commandant of the Army Cadet Force in Scotland from 1948 to 1959; Colonel of the Cameronians, 1951 to 1954; Lord lieutenant of Ross and Cromarty from 1955 to 1964 and served as Lord High Commissioner to the General Assembly of the Church of Scotland in 1964.
 His first wife, Jean, died in 1959, and in 1963 he married Dorothy Russell.

 Shield of Arms of Gen. Sir Richard Nugent O'Connor, KT, encircled with the collar of the Order of the Thistle – Quarterly argent and or, an oak tree eradicated proper.

 In July 1971, he was created Knight of the Order of the Thistle.
-O’Connor was interviewed concerning North African operations in episode 8, "The Desert: North Africa (1940–1943)”, of the acclaimed British documentary television series, The World at War.
+O’Connor was interviewed concerning North African operations in episode 8, "The Desert: North Africa (1940–1943)”, of the acclaimed British documentary television series The World at War.
 O'Connor died in London on 17 June 1981, just two months shy of his 92nd birthday.
-There was a small funeral, attended only by his family.
-There were also two memorial services, one held in London on 15 July, with O'Connor's great friend and admirer, Field Marshal Lord Harding, as he was now known, giving the address, where he stated the following:
+There was a small funeral, attended by his family only.
+There were also two memorial services, one held in London on 15 July, with O'Connor's great friend and admirer Field Marshal Lord Harding, as he was now known, giving the address, where he stated the following:

 Dick O'Connor was my ideal of a commander in battle; always approachable and ready to listen, yet firm and decisive and always fair in his judgement of people and events; modest to a degree, shunning the limelight and embarrassed by praise; calmly resolute and courageously determined.

-The second memorial service was held in Edinburgh on 11 August, where Lieutenant General Sir George Collingwood, who had been O'Connor's aide-de-camp in the late 1930s, made the address.
-Making references to O'Connor's campaign in the desert some forty years earlier, he then mentioned his numerous attempts to escape from captivity, along with his happy private life and his two "wonderful partners in the home", before ending his address with:
+The second memorial service was held in Edinburgh on 11 August, at which Lieutenant General Sir George Collingwood, who had been O'Connor's aide-de-camp in the late 1930s, made the address.
+Making references to O'Connor's campaign in the desert some forty years earlier, he then mentioned his numerous attempts to escape from captivity, alongside his happy private life and his two "wonderful partners in the home", before ending his address with:

 So there is in a sense a picture of three different people.
 The dedicated soldier and brilliant fighting Commander, a prisoner of war exerting all his energies and taking great risks to escape and return to serve his Country, and the quiet, unassuming little country gentleman with the kindly smile and charming manners, who was a wonderful host and a wonderful guest, but of course it was one and the same person and the chief facets of his character were, I think, great courage and determination, an impelling sense of duty, loyalty, extreme personal modesty, kindness and generosity and a delightful sense of humour.
 I think the jokes he liked best were those against himself.